ray-project/ray/doc/source/rllib-models.rst

             For example, this can be used to incorporate auto-encoder style losses.
-            Note that this loss has to be included in the policy graph loss to have an effect.
+            Note that this loss has to be included in the policy graph loss to have an effect (done for built-in algorithms).

             Returns:
-                Tensor of size [BATCH_SIZE] for the self-supervised loss.
+                Scalar tensor for the self-supervised loss.
             """
             return tf.constant(0.0)